StaGill/DenMark/README.md

 -----
 ## A Quick Start

-Please refer to the tutorial file Tutorial_DenMark.rmd.
+Please refer to the tutorial file `Tutorial_DenMark.rmd`.

 ------
 ## Reproducing results from the manuscript